Subaru XV Crosstrek Review

 The 2014 Subaru XV Crosstrek is ranked:

-Superb fuel economy, standard all-wheel drive and composed handling make the 2014 Subaru XV Crosstrek worth a look, reviewers note, but many say its engine is underpowered.
+Superb fuel economy, standard all-wheel drive and composed handling make the 2014 Subaru XV Crosstrek worth a look, test drivers note, but many say its engine is underpowered.

 - “More versatile than the Impreza hatchback but not as bulky or top heavy as a Forester or Outback, the XV Crosstrek is the affordable compact car that can easily go where most other small cars can't." -- AutoTrader